alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 ```
 'Item': text -> ^ ^ .'Menu'[]
 ```
-What's going on here?
 This line seems to somehow relate the container `Item` (within the collection `Tables`) with the collection `Menu`. `Menu` and `Tables` are collections on the same level, both contained within `Root`.
 Let's explain by going to the application first.
-Select a table from the list (as shown in the previous image) and click `Add` in the line `Orders`:
+Select a table from the list (shown in the previous image) and click `Add` in the line `Orders`:

 ![table number](./images_model/006.png)